peak-dev/bolt-extension-nginx-cache-helper/readme.md

 NginX Cache Helper
 ==================

-A simple application that helps to flush a record's content from NingX FastCGI, proxy, SCGI and uWSGI caches on the record's post-save event.
+A simple application that helps to flush a record's content from Nginx FastCGI, proxy, SCGI and uWSGI caches on the record's post-save event.

 This requires that you are running NginX with the [ngx_cache_purge](http://labs.frickle.com/nginx_ngx_cache_purge/)